Canon 1D Mark IV vs Nikon D1X

 Feature comparison: Canon 1D Mark IV vs Nikon D1X

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the D1X are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the D1X (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark IV has a higher magnification (0.58x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark IV, the Nikon D1X, and comparable cameras.

 Concerning the storage of imaging data, both the 1D Mark IV and the D1X write their files to Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D1X only has one slot.